bsafdi/NPTFit/docs/Example8_Analysis.rst

     import matplotlib.pyplot as plt
     from matplotlib import rcParams

-    import sys
-    sys.path.append("../NPTFit/")
-    import nptfit # module for performing scan import create_mask as cm # module for creating the mask import dnds_analysis # module for analysing the output import psf_correction as pc # module for determining the PSF correction
+    from NPTFit import nptfit # module for performing scan from NPTFit import create_mask as cm # module for creating the mask from NPTFit import dnds_analysis # module for analysing the output from NPTFit import psf_correction as pc # module for determining the PSF correction

+    from __future__ import print_function

 .. code:: python